Monitor Confluent Platform Topics with USM

 For manual installations

-On each of your Confluent Platform controller hosts, open the
+On each Confluent Platform controller host, open the

-server.propertiesfile for editing.Add the following property and set its value:
+server.propertiesfile for editing.Add the following properties and set their values:

 confluent.catalog.collector.max.bytes.per.snapshot=2000000 confluent.telemetry.exporter._usm.events.request.timeout.ms=180000